Five Steps to a Major Decision

-- Remember that you cannot expect that the right major will just come to you or fall into your lap.
-Choosing a major requires your active participation.
-You must be proactive!
+- Now that you have gathered a lot of information, you need to narrow down your choices.
+Remember that you cannot expect that the right major will just come to you or fall into your lap.

 - If you haven't already done so, sample courses in the majors you are considering.
 Remember to shadow upper level courses for additional information.

 - Meet with an Academic Advisor and discuss what specific prerequisites and other admission criteria are required for admittance into the major.
 (A prerequisite is a course which must be satisfactorily completed before another course can be registered.)
 Discover if there is a Grade Point Average (GPA) requirement for admission.
 Learn what the admissions process is.
 Discuss when you are ready to apply to the major and if you can chart a path to Finish in 4 years.
 Determine if there are internship or practicum requirements.
 How about research opportunities?

 - Choose student activities, internships, volunteer work, and/or part-time employment that can help you further develop your skills in areas that interest you.

 - Talk to people who work in the career fields you are considering.
 Ask them about their major and how it helped them.
 Use the UB Mentor Network program through Career Services, which can be an excellent resource for learning more about the realities of specific career fields.